grame-cncm/faust/tools/benchmark/README.md

 - `cannonlake to compile for Cannonlake CPU`
 - `generic to compile for generic CPU`
 - `-all to compile for all CPUs`
+- `-sources' to only generate source files`
 - `-multi to compile for several CPUs and aggregate them in a 'multi' class that choose the correct one at runtime`
+- `-multifun to compile for several CPUs using GCC MultiFun feature and aggregate them in a 'multi' class that choose the correct one at runtime`
 - `-opt native to activate the best compilation options for the native CPU`
 - `-opt generic to activate the best compilation options for a generic CPU`
 - `-llvm to compile using the LLVM backend, otherwise the C++ backend is used`